Lyrical Joe shares experience on rapper of the year

-Ghanaian rapper, Joseph Gamor, popularly known as Lyrical Joe, has expressed his experience of winning the rapper of the year award at the just-ended 2022 Vodafone Ghana Music Award (VGMA).
+Ghanaian rapper, Joseph Gamor, popularly known as Lyrical Joe, has expressed his experience for winning the rapper of the year award at the just ended 2022 Vodafone Ghana Music Award (VGMA).

 The rapper who has been in the music industry for the past eight years saw his work rewarded at this year’s VGMA.